 How important is Defensive Driving?

 What does defensive driving mean to you?
-Defensive driving is a series of simple techniques that allows you to anticipate potential hazards and gives you a strategy for dealing with them.
+Defensive driving is a series of simple techniques that allow you to anticipate potential hazards and gives you a strategy for dealing with them.
 The best way to reduce the risk of being involved in an auto accident is to practice habits that keep you, your passengers, and others on the road safe.
 You may have also heard the term aggressive driving, a good defensive driving definition could be the opposite of aggressive driving habits.
 Including the defensive driving tips listed below, one main concept that you should practice is to pay attention!
-This tip applies to many of the well-known defensive driving tips such as avoid distractions, following distances, speeding, not running red lights and many more all have to do with the #1 defensive driving tip – pay attention!
+This tip applies to many of the well-known defensive driving tips such as avoid distractions, following distances, speeding, not running red lights and much more all have to do with the #1 defensive driving tip – pay attention!

 Avoid an Automobile Accident With These Defensive Driving Tips

-While there is clear evidence behind defensive driving facts that conclude it can help you avoid accidents, when it comes to Utah defensive driving that may not always be enough.
+While there is clear evidence behind defensive driving facts that conclude it can help you avoid accidents when it comes to Utah defensive driving that may not always be enough.
 If you have been injured in an accident that was not your fault, contact the personal injury lawyers at the Advocates today.

 Below is a list of some of the most important safe driving examples that you should follow while operating a motor vehicle of any kind.
 Another key to defensive driving that is another key concept you should try to extrapolate from this article giving yourself the necessary time to react to situations or potential accidents.
-That extra time can mean the difference between being in an accident and quickly avoiding a potential crash on the roadways.
+That extra time can mean the difference between being in an accident and quickly avoid a potential crash on the roadways.

 Tips for defensive driving:

 - Pay attention – avoid distractions like cell phones, passenger distractions, etc.

 - Don’t follow too close – avoid causing a rear end accident

 - Give yourself space to avoid being ‘boxed in’ to an accident